sai-dev/sai-server/README.md

 - `training_count`: number of matches in DB when training has been computed
 - `training_steps`: number of steps of training
 - `game_count`: self-plays with this network
+- `filters`: number of filters
+- `blocks`: number of blocks
+- `description`: description of the network

 ## games